willhbr/willhbr.github.io/_posts/2024/2024-04-19-glory-is-an-indeterminate-amount-of-bandwidth-away.md

 The post also argues against using "the edge"[^the-edge], basically stating that the added complexity of getting content to the edge isn't worth it for the reduced latency.
 Obviously this again depends on the type of website you're building, if it's mostly static then keeping an edge cache up-to-date isn't too hard, if it's changing constantly then it's a huge pain.

-[^the-edge]: It's all all-time great heading.
+[^the-edge]: It's an all-time great heading.
 You know the one.

 It's definitely worth squeezing as much out of your monolith before you decide to split it up, even if that means migrating to a faster language (like the author's preferred [Elixir](https://elixir-lang.org)).
 You might even be able to make some interesting product decisions where you defer some work that could be real-time but is cheaper to do in a batch off-peak.

-A quick aside about English-speaking countries, the post says:
+A quick aside about English-speaking countries.
+The post says:

 > Plop [a server] in Virginia and you can get the English speaking world in under 100ms of latency.